datalocaltmp/datalocaltmp.github.io/assets/presentations/bsides-mtl/bsides-mtl.md

 * Often we have a binary that we want to understand
     * A mobile application your company deploys to Google Play Store,
-    * Native libraries you're interfacing with,
+    * native libraries you're interfacing with,
-    * Malware on your grandmothers PC.
+    * malware on your grandmothers PC.

 * Generally an analysis has both dynamic and static components
     * Decompilers like IDA, Ghidra, Binary Ninja, radare2 etc.